shravanblocsys/Defi-Markets/README.md

 NOTE:
 - Full repo (private) -> https://github.com/defi-markets
 - access shared with hackathon@colosseum.org

-New contracts will be deployed on November 5th, including:
+- Demo is currently being updated, our team is working on a migration!
   - Improvement in Jupiter ultra API execution -> buy/sell underlying assets
   - Share price vs deposit/redeem
+  - And more

 ---